Skip to Content

 CONTACT MJA TODAY

 MJA has successfully helped officers fight unjust separation actions.
-If you have been notified of administrative separation and want to fight for your career, contact us today for your free consultation.
+If you have been notified of administrative separation and want to fight for your career, contact us today for your consultation.

 _______________________